 Our kids are now grown (but not entirely flown).
 I continue to trail run, hike, play pickleball, take photos, read, write and spend as much time as possible with people I care about, especially my sister JoDee, who is my best friend.

-Reach me at: firstname.lastname@example.org.
-Thanks to my friend and amazing artist Diana Vincent for suggesting the name of my blog.
+Reach me at email@example.com.
+Please don’t steal my photos or other work.
+And thank you to my amazing friend and artist, Diana Vincent, for suggesting the name of my blog and other awesome support.